Modify API Response

 • Static Response Modification: Input a static value as the response body.

-• Programmatic Modification Script (JavaScript): Use JavaScript to dynamically modify responses.
+• Dynamic Modification Script (JavaScript): Use JavaScript to modify responses dynamically.
 The script provides access to parameters like:

 • method: HTTP Method (GET, POST, etc.)